- Dutch (adj.)

 - dwelling (n.)

 - "place of residence," mid-14c., verbal noun from dwell (v.).

 - dwindle (v.)

-- 1590s, apparently diminutive and frequentative of Middle English dwinen "waste away, fade, vanish," from Old English dwinan, from Proto-Germanic *dwinan (cognates: Dutch dwijnen "to vanish," Old Norse dvina, Danish tvine, Low German dwinen), from PIE *dheu- (3) "to die" (see die (v.)).
+- 1590s, apparently diminutive and frequentative of Middle English dwinen "waste away, fade, vanish," from Old English dwinan, from Proto-Germanic *dwinan (source also of Dutch dwijnen "to vanish," Old Norse dvina, Danish tvine, Low German dwinen), from PIE *dheu- (3) "to die" (see die (v.)).
 Related: Dwindled; dwindling.

 - dyad (n.)

 - 1670s, from Latin dyad-, stem of dyas, from Greek dyas "the number two, a group of two," from duo "two" (see two).
 Specific sense in chemistry ("a bivalent element") is by 1865; also used in biology, poetics, mathematics.
 Related: Dyadic.